Dornogovi Province

-Dornogovi (Дорноговь, East Gobi) is one of the 21 aimags (provinces) of Mongolia.
-It is located in the southeast of the country, bordering PR China's autonomous region of Inner Mongolia.
+Dornogovi (Дорноговь, East Gobi) is one of the 21 aimags (provinces) of Mongolia, located in the southeast of the country, bordering PR China's autonomous region of Inner Mongolia.

-Dornogovi is located in the Gobi desert and frequent sand- and snow storms amplify the hard weather conditions of Mongolia.
+Dornogovi is located in the Gobi Desert and frequent sand- and snow storms amplify the hard weather conditions of Mongolia.
 Temperatures can range from -40 °C to 40 °C with ground temperatures as high as 60 °C.

 Dornogovi has ample reserves of groundwater, but no lakes or rivers.